2witstudios/PageSpace.Team/README.md

 ---

-**pagespace is dogfooded all the way down.** Our documentation, roadmap, and contribution workflow all live within pagespace itself.
+**PageSpace is dogfooded all the way down.** Our documentation, roadmap, and contribution workflow all live within pagespace itself.
 We're not just building a product; we're building the environment we've always wanted to work in.

 **Join us.**